Itching to get away, even for a day, to enjoy the elusive sunny days of spring? Here are 25-day trips from Toronto to enjoy the best of spring.

 Ste.
 Anne’s Spa [1 hr 30 minutes from Toronto]

-Take a well-deserved break from busy city life and a treat yourself to a spa day at Ste.
+Take a well-deserved break from busy city life and treat yourself to a spa day at Ste.
 Anne’s Spa.
-The spa provides outdoor hot tubs, a wellness centre, and massage services.
+The spa provides outdoor hot tubs, a wellness center, and massage services.

 Address: 1009 Massey Rd, Grafton